1. COMMITTEE’S OFFICAL DESIGNATION

 8. DESIGNATED FEDERAL OFFICER

-- Formulate and approve an agenda, in consultation with the Chair, for each meeting;
+- Formulate and approve an agenda, in consultation with the Chair, for each meeting,

-- Notify all Committee members of the time, place, and agenda for any meeting;
+- Notify all Committee members of the time, place, and agenda for any meeting.

-- Provide administrative support for all meetings of the Committee;
+- Provide administrative support for all meetings of the Committee.

-- Attend each Committee and subcommittee meeting;
+- Attend each Committee and any subcommittee meeting.

-- Maintain all Advisory Committee on Transportation Equity files and records; and
+- Maintain all ACAT files and records

-- Adjourn any meeting when it is determined to be in the public interest and chair meetings when directed to do so by the Secretary
+- Adjourn any meeting when it is determined to be in the public interest and chair meetings when directed to do so by the Secretary.

-- Timely notice of committee meetings must be published in the Federal Register at least 15 calendar days before the meeting.
+Notice of committee meetings must be published in the Federal Register at least 15 calendar days before the meeting.